-- Understanding the baseline information security controls necessary to protect the confidentiality, integrity and availability of information entrusted.
-Protecting information and resources from unauthorized use or disclosure. - Protecting personal, private, sensitive information from unauthorized use or disclosure

-• Reporting suspected information security incidents or weaknesses to the appropriate manager and designated security representative
+- Understanding the baseline information security controls necessary to protect the confidentiality, integrity and availability of information entrusted. - Protecting information and resources from unauthorized use or disclosure. - Protecting personal, private, sensitive information from unauthorized use or disclosure - Abiding by Acceptable Use of Information Technology Policy - Reporting suspected information security incidents or weaknesses to the appropriate manager and designated security representative